kainino0x/cis565-2015-webgl-deferred-shading/README.md

   light source, only render in a rectangle around the light (must be correct).
 * Compare performance to normal forward-rendering with no optimizations and
   with:
-  * (3pts) Coarse back-to-front sorting of geometry for early-z
+  * (3pts) Coarse front-to-back sorting of geometry for early-z
     * (Of course) must render many objects per frame to test
   * (2pts) Z-prepass for early-z